-Everybody is making resolutions and choosing their word for the new year.
+Everybody is making resolutions and choosing their one word for the new year.

 I’m inside, trying to stay warm with temps in the single digits.
 Sure, the last couple years have been pretty hard-hitting.